|| Need information in another language?

 - Hats that can be adjusted at the crown are best.
 If the hat is secured with a long strap and toggle, ensure it has a safety snap, place the strap at the back of the head or trim the length so it doesn’t become a choking hazard.

 Many children do not like to wear hats.
 Persistence is needed to teach them that a hat is part of their outside routine.
-Children are more likely to wear their hat if their parents do too.
+Children are more likely to wear their hat if adults do too.

 A note about head lice